 Bake at 375 degrees for about 20 minutes if using large muffin tins.
 Maybe 12-24 if using minis.

-I am still awful at food pictures so they don’t do them justice.
-But quite honestly these are the best muffins I’ve ever had.
+Quite honestly these are the best muffins I’ve ever had.
 There’s just something about the sugar mixture on top with the apple goodness inside.
 Let me know what you think of these.

 Pork Ribs with Pineapple-Hoisin Glaze (glaze recipe is from williams sonoma’s cookbook):